robotanarchy/void-packages-bleeding-edge/README.md

 ## Inofficial Bleeding Edge Package Templates for [Void Linux](https://voidlinux.eu)

-This repository allows you to build the latest version of software, directly from the versioning control system.
+This repository allows you to build the latest version of software, directly from the upstream repositories.
-Currently, this repository only has the i3-compatible window manager sway for Wayland (and its dependency wlc).
+Currently, this repository only has the i3-compatible window manager [sway](https://github.com/SirCmpwn/sway) for Wayland (and its dependency [wlc](https://github.com/Cloudef/wlc)).

 #### Usage